SuperWes/FrankSpaceJam/README.md

 gem install frank-cucumber
 ````

-* Create a new Universal iOS project called "Space Jam" using the "Single View" template
+* Create a new iPhone iOS project called "Space Jam" using the "Single View" template

 * Set up your project for frank
   * Navigate to the project root directory on the command line and run